carlosfranzreb/openalex4ml/README.md

 retriever.dump_subjects('dump_file.json')
 ```

+## Subjects as SKOS

+Some applications may require the OpenAlex subjects as a SKOS.
+We provide a function that transforms the JSON file with the subjects to a SKOS in Turtle format in `openalex4ml.subjects.skos`.

 ## Retrieving documents

 Once you have chosen a set of subjects, you can create a training dataset with the function `openalex4ml.docs.get.dump_docs`, which retrieves _n_ documents for each of the subjects.
 The title and abstract of each document are optionally processed and filtered, before being stored along with all its assigned subjects.
 We only consider journal articles.